Low Power Mode

-Note that the photoSentinel Tempo has higher power efficiency and faster charging than other units running APEX firmware, so in most cases, you will only use LPM with Tempo where there is limited sunlight available or for overnight sessions.
+Note that the photoSentinel Tempo has high power efficiency and fast charging, so in most cases, you will only need to use LPM with Tempo where there is limited sunlight available or for overnight sessions.

 You are unlikely to benefit from LPM when using AC-powered units, even on aggressive shooting regimes.

-This article is specifically about using LPM on photoSentinel units running APEX firmware, such as Tempo.
+This article is specifically about using LPM on the photoSentinel Tempo.
 To learn how to use LPM on a Mach II unit, go here.